 What is the Higher Education (Freedom of Speech) Act 2023?

 The Higher Education (Freedom of Speech) Act 2023 (‘the Act’) was passed in May 2023 but is not yet in force.
-The Act imposes new free speech duties on universities (and also constituent colleges and students’ unions).
+The Act imposes new free speech duties on universities (and also constituent colleges).
 It builds upon the existing duties set out in section 43 of the Education (No.2) Act 1986.
+The Act will be regulated by the Office for Students (OfS).

 The new legislation does not affect underlying laws relating to freedom of speech, such as the right to freedom of speech under Article 10 of the European Convention on Human Rights, and other legislation that makes particular types of speech unlawful.